MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-managed-home-screen-permissions-android.md

     For the specific steps, go to [Add Managed Google Play apps to Android Enterprise devices with Intune](../apps/apps-add-android-for-work.md).

-3. In the **Knox Service Plugin** app properties, make it a required app, and assign the app to your devices.
+3. In the **Knox Service Plugin** app properties, make it a required app, and assign the app to your devices or device groups that use the MHS.

     For the specific steps, go to [Add Managed Google Play apps to Android Enterprise devices with Intune](../apps/apps-deploy.md#assign-an-app).